 The stems can get super long and produce really cool looking tubular flowers.
-And there is a variegated version of string of hearts that is quite lovely, too.
+And there is a variegated string of hearts that is quite lovely, too.

 My curly orchid cactus looks stunning hanging in my leather plant pot holder.
 I love how low maintenance this plant is—just a bit of water every once in a while, and its long curly stems grow like weeds.
 This plant is also closely related to the night-blooming cereus plant, which also has a trailing habit and looks lovely!

 Hoya linearis is another type of plant that I hope is new to you!
 I remember seeing a mature hoya linearis online for the first time.
 It looked like a curtain, and I had to have it.
 It was much smaller, of course.
 They aren’t cheap plants.

 But, years later, the plant has grown like a weed.
 I have it hanging in a window and acting as a literal curtain in my sunroom.
 Isn’t it lovely?
 See more hoya linearis here.

 Lipstick plants are another cool hanging plant Lipstick plants have a couple of different varieties that you’re likely to find in your local nursery, but my absolute favorite has to be the curly/rasta lipstick plant variety.
 How stunning is this one hanging in my living room?

 Scindapsus treubii moonlight is a stunning trailing plant with a silver sheen.
 This one has increased in popularity a ton over the last few years after the big grower Costa Farms began growing it.
 You’ll see theirs referred to as “sterling silver” scindapsus.